reflex-media/lesgo-docs/docs/packages/elasticsearch.md

-# Full-Text Search
+# Elasticsearch

-Lesgo! is pre-configured with AWS Elasticsearch for full-text search.
+Lesgo! is pre-configured with AWS Elasticsearch 7.10 engine.

 ## Configuration